codatio/codat-docs/docs/using-the-api/webhooks/migrating-to-new-event-types.md

 2. **Configure the new webhook consumer in the Portal**

-   In the [Codat Portal](https://app.codat.io), configure a new webhook consumer that points to the newly created endpoint.
+   In the [Codat Portal](https://app.codat.io), configure a new webhook consumer that points to your newly created endpoint.
 See [Build webhook consumers to subscribe to events](/using-the-api/webhooks/create-consumer) for a step-by-step walkthrough.

 3. **Validate the new webhook consumer**

    Test the new webhook consumer to ensure it is correctly receiving and processing the new event type.
 You can send test events and check the logs in the [Codat Portal](https://app.codat.io).
 Navigate to **Monitor > Events** and select the relevant endpoint to do this.

 4. **Enable the new webhook consumer**

    When you’ve confirmed that the new webhook consumer is functioning correctly, enable the endpoint's feature toggle.
 This will direct your application to process events via the new webhook consumer without losing events.

 5. **Disable the old webhook consumer**

-  Once you are happy with the new webhook consumer, you can disable your old endpoint, delete the old consumer from the Portal, and remove the application logic consuming the old rule types.
+   Once you are happy with the new webhook consumer, use the feature toggle to disable your old endpoint, delete the old consumer from the Portal, and remove the application logic consuming the old rule types.

 ## Understand new event types